Crown-Commercial-Service/DataSubmissionServiceAPI/docs/data-warehouse-export.md

   - SubmissionID:             unique identifier for the submission for the invoice
   - CustomerURN:              customer URN for the invoice
   - CustomerName:             name for the invoice customer
-  - CustomerPostcode:         postcode for the invoice customer
+  - CustomerPostCode:         postcode for the invoice customer
   - InvoiceDate:              invoice date for the invoice
   - InvoiceNumber:            invoice number for the invoice
   - SupplierReferenceNumber:  reference number from the supplier